Ohio – Featured Online Programs in Social Work

 Social Work Associations in Ohio

-- The National Association of Social Workers (NASW): Ohio Chapter: The Ohio chapter of the NASW advocates for the social work profession, provides continuing education opportunities, and works on issues of workplace safety, compensation, and education debt relief.
+- National Association of Social Workers NASW’s Ohio chapter advocates for the social work profession, provides CE opportunities, and works on issues of workplace safety, compensation, and education debt relief.

-- Ohio School Social Work Association (OSSWA): Advocates for the professional development of school social workers and the effective delivery of school social work services, builds relationships and collaborates with other stakeholders at the local, regional, and national levels, and provides networking and continuing education opportunities.
+- Ohio School Social Work Association OSSWA advocates for the professional development of school social workers and the effective delivery of school social work services.
+The group builds relationships and collaborates with other stakeholders at the local, regional, and national levels, and provides networking and CE opportunities.

 Frequently Asked Questions

-Question: Can I begin practicing independently once I become registered as an Licensed Independent Social Worker (LISW)?
+Can I begin practicing independently once I become registered as an LISW?

-Answer: Yes, once you complete the process outlined above to become a Licensed Independent Social Worker (LISW) in Ohio, you are eligible to practice without any supervision.
+Yes, once you complete the process outlined above to become an LISW in Ohio, you may practice without supervision.

-Answer: Yes, as long as you have worked for over two total years and the hours were accrued while you held an LSW license.
+Yes, as long as you have worked for more than two total years and accrued the hours while you held an LSW license.

-Answer: Supervisors must be an LISW-S. This requires that they have one year of experience as a licensed independent social worker (LISW) and have received training in supervision.
+Supervisors must be an LISW-S. They need one year of experience as an LISW and must have received training in supervision.